 Sorry, but it has to be said (again): The safest thing to do is to stay home.
-Right now, while we’re supposed to stay home except for essential trips (including running essential errands for others) and individual exercise, delivering something should be for really important things that are worth the risk.
+Delivering something should be for really important things that are worth the risk.

 “This is a day and age when we don’t want to be exposing ourselves or other people unnecessarily,” said Jen Caudle, a family physician and professor at Rowan University’s School of Osteopathic Medicine.
 “We still need to be hunkering down, that’s very important. … Do only what you absolutely have to do.
 Minimize the risk for you and for other people.”

 When making the delivery, follow the general guidelines for how to travel safely, including staying at least six feet away from other people, wearing a mask over your mouth and nose, and not touching your face.

 » READ MORE: Social distancing dos and don’ts

 Weigh the various options for how you’re going to travel, keeping in mind that the primary way the virus is spread is through person-to-person contact, usually from the respiratory droplets produced by coughing, sneezing, and talking.

 So mailing something might be safer than taking a walk through a crowded area or having to ride transit.
 But solo, socially distanced travel by foot, bike, or car may be better than going to a post office.
 Just try to come in as little contact with others as possible.

 Follow the example of delivery services and do a contactless delivery, leaving the package on someone’s steps, porch, etc. It’s totally fine for them to watch through a window or from behind a closed door, but you should drop off the item without coming into direct contact with the recipient.